Book Reviews

 There is never any harm in reading a book, you are not obliged to be in harmony with the thoughts put out there, but giving a fair chance never goes out of style.
 It’s a short and easy read and it will surely make sense to a lot of people out there trying to lose weight or maintain the lost weight.
 I myself was not really excited to read the book by reading its title, but as it’s said never judge a book by its cover (or its title), I went ahead and gave it a fair shot.
 While reading the book, one will not at all feel pressured to follow all suggestions made in the book, it’s written in a nice casual friendly funny manner.
 The book has a nice set of practical advice and the author’s own life examples, which makes it easy to relate, and hence trust is born in the reader.

-The author will not suggest you extensive diet plans or workout routines, but a few small lifestyle changes which are easy to make (in my opinion) and will hopefully help the audience out there.
+The author doesn’t suggest extensive diet plans or workout routines, but a few small lifestyle changes which are easy to make (in my opinion) and will hopefully help the audience out there.
 Just a word of precaution before you go to the happy mental place and imagine yourself in your perfect body structure, remember that what might work for the author may not necessarily work for you, so do what makes you feel happy, your body feels great and your keeps your mind at peace.

 Buy The Weight Loss Habit by Steven Ray Marks